JADTStudios/CSharpClientMessenger/README.md

 # CSharpClientMessenger
-Uses PHP and C# to send and recieve messages!
+Uses PHP and C# to send and receive messages!